Skip to Content

 Depreciation De-Mystified: An Introduction to Rental Property Depreciation

-Dollar Bill Origami of a HouseOne of the many financial benefits of investing in rental properties come tax time is when investors get to deduct not only operating expenses, property taxes, and so on, but also depreciation.
+Dollar Bill Origami of a HouseOne of the many financial benefits of investing in rental properties comes tax time is when investors get to deduct not only operating expenses, property taxes, and so on, but also depreciation.
 This key tax deduction works differently from the others by virtue of the way it is calculated and applied.
 Nonetheless, failing to take a deduction for depreciation can provoke different unexpected and undesired troubles before long.
-As a result, it’s important for West Covina rental property owners to be aware of what depreciation is and why, surely, you should be deducting it on your taxes every year.
+As a result, it’s important for West Covina rental property owners to be aware of what depreciation is and why, surely, you should be deducting it from your taxes every year.

 In connection with buying and improving rental properties, depreciation is the process used to deduct any associated costs.
 Rather than take one large deduction in the year the property was purchased or improved, the IRS has predetermined that rental property owners should divide out those kinds of deductions over the useful life of the property.
-And so, essentially, rental property owners would be deducting a portion of their purchase and improvement costs (not operating or maintenance costs) each year for several years.
+And so, essentially, rental property owners would deduct a portion of their purchase and improvement costs (not operating or maintenance costs) each year for several years.
 This can exceedingly cut down the amount of taxable rental income you can write on your tax return, certainly making depreciation worth the time it takes to calculate.

 To calculate how big your depreciation would need to be each year, you’ll be required to get your basis in the property or the amount you paid for it.
 You’ll perhaps be able to include some of your settlement fees, legal fees, title insurance, and other costs paid at the settlement.
 The toilsome component of this number is that you’ll have to separate the cost of the land from the building since only the rental house itself – and not the land it is built on – can be depreciated.
-In most instances, you may use property tax values to let you be aware of at what extent of the purchase price had to be allotted to the house, or your accountant might elect to use a standard percentage.
+In most instances, you may use property tax values to let you know to what extent the purchase price had to be allotted to the house, or your accountant might elect to use a standard percentage.

-Then once you have the amount only for the rental house, you’re required to take one step further and figure out your adjusted basis.
+Then, once you have the amount only for the rental house, you’re required to take one step further and figure out your adjusted basis.
 A basis in a rental property can thus be modified to account for things like major improvements or additions, money spent restoring extensive damage, or the cost of connecting the property to local utility service providers.
 Basis would, in addition, decrease in the event of insurance payments you received to cover theft or damage and any casualty losses you took a deduction for already that were not covered by your insurance.
 Depending on your adjusted basis, you can easily now calculate the amount of depreciation you can deduct on your income tax return.

 Depreciation of a rental property is a valuable tool for investors looking to reduce their annual tax obligation.
 Although rental property tax laws can be complex and change quite a bit through the years.
 Consequently, it’s best to work with a qualified tax accountant to ensure that depreciation is actually being calculated and applied correctly.